 The prefrontal cortex has many other functions besides being the metaphorical brakes of the brain.
 When it isn’t working properly, an individual is in survival mode.
 The limbic system tells you drugs or alcohol are necessary for survival.
 Meanwhile, you’ll struggle with the following:

-At San Antonio Recovery Center in San Antonio, Texas, our addiction treatment program focuses on modifying problematic thoughts and behaviors.
+At San Antonio Recovery Center in Texas, our addiction treatment program focuses on modifying problematic thoughts, feelings, and behaviors.
 To reach successful sobriety, rehabilitating the mind is necessary.
 You’ll receive comprehensive care in a comfortable facility with access to the following effective programs:

-Begin retraining your brain today to break free from your addiction.
+Contact San Antonio Recovery Center to find out how you can begin retraining your brain to break free from your addiction.
 Start living the lifestyle you’ve always wanted.
-If you or a loved one has an addiction call us today at 866-957-7885.
+If you or a loved one has problems with substance abuse or behavioral addiction, call us today at 866.957.7885.